Lodgepole pine terminal weevil

 Description

 Lodgepole terminal weevil is in the family Curculionidae (weevils or snout beetles) in the order Coleoptera.
-This weevil damages the tree leader (what's grown in the last year).
+This weevil damages and often kills the tree leader, the terminal shoot’s new growth.

 Host tree species